chicagolug/chicagolug-pelican/content/news/2013-12-27-good-bye-bzip2.rst

 We started listing xz-compressed versions of kernel archives in all our announcements back in March 2013, and the time has come to complete the switch.
-Effective immediately, we will no longer be providing bzip2-compressed archives of the Linux kernel and other software.
-We will, however, continue to offer gzip-compressed versions for maximum backwards compatibility until foreseeable future.
+Effective immediately, we will no longer be providing bzip2-compressed versions for new releases of the Linux kernel and other software.
+Any previously released .tar.bz2 archives will continue to be available without change, and we will also continue to provide gzip-compressed versions of all new releases for the foreseeable future.

-So, from now on, all releases will be offered as both .tar.gz and .tar.xz archives, but not as .tar.bz2.
+So, from now on, all releases will be offered as both .tar.gz and .tar.xz, but not as .tar.bz2.
 We apologize if this interferes with any automated tools.

 Happy new year!
 ---------------